-• The primary residential parent shall pay all the expenses of travel.
-If expenses of gasoline, oil, tolls, etc., public transportation tickets or fares including airline tickets are incurred by the secondary residential parent, respire on other appropriate tickets are incurred by the secondary residential parent, receipts or other appropriate evidence of the expenses shall be furnished to the primary residential parent within 10 days of being incurred and shall be reimbursed within 10 days thereafter.
+The primary residential parent shall pay all the expenses of travel.
+If expenses of gasoline, oil, tolls, etc., public transportation tickets or fares including airline tickets are incurred by the secondary residential parent, receipts or other appropriate evidence of the expenses shall be furnished to the primary residential parent within ten (10) days of being incurred and shall be reimbursed within ten (10) days thereafter.

 The secondary residential parent shall pay all the expenses of travel.
-If expense of gasoline oil, tolls, etc, public transportation tickets or fares including airline tickets are incurred by the primary residential parent, receipts or other appropriate evidence of the expense shall be furnished to the secondary residential parent within 10 days of being incurred and shall be reimbursed within 10 days thereafter.
+If expense of gasoline, oil, tolls, etc., public transportation tickets or fares including airline tickets are incurred by the primary residential parent, receipts or other appropriate evidence of the expense shall be furnished to the secondary residential parent within ten (10) days of being incurred and shall be reimbursed within ten (10) days thereafter.

-• Each parent shall pay one-half the expenses of travel.
-Each parent shall furnish the other parent receipts or other appropriate evidence of the expenses incurred within 10 days after the return of the child(ren) from visitation the parties shall then confer and the parent owing the other parent any excess travel expense shall reimburse that parent within 10 days thereafter or otherwise as agreed.
+Each parent shall pay one-half the expenses of travel.
+Each parent shall furnish the other parent receipts or other appropriate evidence of the expenses incurred within ten (10) days after the return of the child(ren) from visitation.
+The parties will then confer and the parent owing the other parent any excess travel expense shall reimburse that parent within ten (10) days thereafter or otherwise agreed.

-?
-If a parent or other person accompanies the child(ren) on the trip, the cost of that person's transportation shall be paid by the primary residential parent the secondary residential parent each party's transportation will be paid by the traveling party

-• the parties shall equally share the cost.
+If a parent or other person accompanies the child(ren) on the trip, the cost of that person's transportation shall be paid by the primary residential parent the secondary residential parent each party's transportation will be paid by the traveling party the parties shall equally share the cost.

-• If the parties agree to meet approximately one half the distance between their residences or other location, each parent shall pay that party's expenses incurred for transportation to and return to that location.
+If the parties agree to meet approximately one half the distance between their residences or other location, each parent shall pay that party's expenses incurred for transportation to and return to that location.